 While many people take probiotics to support their general digestive health, they’ve also been used to treat certain intestinal problems such as gastroenteritis and a condition called pouchitis.
-But can these good bacteria also be used to treat ulcerative colitis?
+But can these good bacteria also be used to treat ulcerative colitis (UC)?

 Standard medical treatment for UC has two components: treating active flare-ups and preventing flare-ups.
 With traditional treatment, active flare-ups are often treated with corticosteroids such as prednisone.
 Flare-ups are prevented with maintenance treatment, which means using certain drugs long term.